 Getting discovered by your prospective buyer during the research phase of the buyer’s journey is one of the best ways to start a sales conversation.
-That’s where LinkedIn profile SEO tips become essential.
+That’s where LinkedIn makeovers and LinkedIn profile SEO tips become essential.

 When you hear “SEO” or “search engine optimization,” you think website, right?
 Well, SEO isn’t just for your website anymore.
 In fact, leveraging keywords and key phrases to be found by your buyers online extends to LinkedIn profiles and publications.

 Google indexes content on the web, and LinkedIn, by many accounts, is one of the top 10 ranked websites of all times.
 That means no matter how hard you work to have your content come up on the first page, you have a significantly better chance if you leverage the power of LinkedIn to show up in targeted searches.

 Identify the Right Keywords